 The first time i visited Phi Phi islands I rented a longtail boat for half day to visit and enjoy just Phi Phi Leh whereas the second time i locally booked a full day Islands hopping tour .

-Phi Phi Leh is the most known and famous Island of the six for the wonderful Maya Bay, a stunningly bay that is sheltered by 100 meters high cliffs on three sides.
+Phi Phi Leh is the most known and famous Island of the six for the wonderful Maya Bay ( unfortunately it’s temporary closed ), a stunningly bay that is sheltered by 100 meters high cliffs on three sides.
 The main beach of the bay is around 200 meters long with silky soft white sand with an exceptional clear water.
 Here took place the movie ‘’The beach’’ with Leonardo DiCaprio.
 During the high season I suggest you to visit the bay and enjoy the beach early in the morning because after 9 am it turns into a super crowded place full of people and any kind of boat next to the shore.
 If you like having a short hike, from the beach it starts a path ( 15 min. walk) to reach the southern part of the island and its cliffs.
 Cruising around the Island, in the south side you’ll see the small Loh Samah bay with its high rocks, then the amazing Pileh lagoon (you must stop here and have a swim), a small inlet surrounded by limestone walls cliffs and a stunning turquoise water color, and the ‘’Viking Cave’’, a large opening slightly above water level where, after pulling up to the yet more rickety bamboo poles, you can climb onto the little wooden decking at the cave mouth.
 If you want to rent a long-tail boat to visit Maya Bay, the price for 3 hrs is around 30$ whereas a speed boat around 100$ for half day.
 The cheapest choice is to join a tour combined with other islands.

 Snorkeling at shark Point: it’s a small shallow water area close to Phi phi Don where you have the chance to spot the black tip sharks.
 This rough reef poking through the waves allows you to see many corals, anemones and tropical fish so, even tough it’s nothing special, it’s worth stopping by.
 Shark Point is close to Long beach, so you can get it swimming from the beach as well but be careful because of the many boats crossing and stopping there.
 The best time for snorkeling is early in the morning to prevent the shark to be scared from the boats engine.